crvallance/food/Shepherdless Pie/README.md

 - 1 lb (16 oz) veggie crumbles
   - Again, adjust if you want more not-meat
   - Morningstar used to be my standard but if you want more meat-like flavour go with the Beyond ground
-- 1 large teaspon of Marmite (optional)
+- 1 large teaspoon of Marmite (optional)
   - This matters less when using Beyond but still adds nice flavour
-- 1/2 mesaure of Bisto (optional)
+- 1/2 measure of Bisto (optional)
   - Instructions make a lot, so I do half.
 The granules can be found in World Market these days.
 Again, not totally needed when using beyond but I still like it.
 - 1 medium onion
 - Fat as needed for mash